 Cons of Only Doing Strength Training

-- Limited Endurance – Strength training can improve strength, but it does not necessarily improve overall endurance.
+- Limited Endurance – This training can improve strength, but it does not necessarily improve overall endurance.
 This can make it difficult to perform activities that require sustained physical activity, such as running or biking.

 Pros of Cardio Exercise